mavi13/GCFiddle/README.md

  - Allows you to select a waypoint found during script execution and fiddle with it.
 That means you can change it temporarily without changing the script.
    Changed waypoints are marked with "[c]".
- - Waypoints are variables that begin with a dollar sign "$".
+ - Waypoints are variables that begin with a dollar sign "$": e.g. `$W1`.

 ### Map box
- - Allows you to show waypoints on a map.
+ - To show waypoints on a map.
- - The selection field selects a simple map (offline) or Google Maps (online).
+ - The selection field selects a simple map (offline), Open Street Map (online) or Google Maps (online).
  - When using Google Maps: Get a Google API key and set it in gcfiddle.js, in gcconfig.js or as a URL parameter.
    Clicking on a waypoint opens an info box with coordinates.
    When you move the waypoint around, the coordinates in the information box are updated.
 Clicking on "x" closes the info box.